SolomonKwan/Sicario/README.md

     <li>Credit the ascii art.</li>
     <li>Pass the move arrays as references.
 In general, remove pointers where possible and replace with references</li>
     <li>Flush output where necessary.</li>
+    <li>Change the player types everywhere to use an enum instead of int.</li>
+    <li>C vs C bugs everywhere.
+Fullmove counter is wrong.
+Does not detect threefold repetition.
+Possible segfault
+    issues? (might be related to three-fold repetition issue).
+Misses mate in 1 (I think this is to do with the piece values being over-inflated).
+    <li>Only add move vector to movelist if it is non-empty.</li>
 </ul>
 </br>
 <H2>Acknowledgements</H2>